 - your relationship with the one who has died

-- your personality, cultural, spiritual and religious beliefs
+- your personality, cultural, spiritual, and religious beliefs

 - how you have coped with loss before

-- the support systems in your life (family, friends and spiritual, religious and social communities)
+- the support systems in your life (family, friends, and spiritual, religious, and social communities)

 THERE IS NO “RIGHT” WAY TO GRIEVE

-No one can tell you how you should grieve, when you should feel certain emotions or in what order.
+No one can tell you how you should grieve when you should feel certain emotions or in what order.
 Your grief is a very personal experience, and your feelings do not have to follow any path but your own.

 Grief over the loss of a pet is compounded; however, our culture doesn’t always recognize that grief over a pet is legitimate, leaving owners to hide their grief (disenfranchised grief).
 Pet owners may be discouraged from openly mourning their loss.
 They may be told to move on or to merely replace their beloved animal with another.
 It’s crucial to know that the feelings one may experience over the loss of a pet are normal and legitimate, regardless of the messages others may give.

-- Anticipatory grief is a feeling of grief that occurs before an impending loss, as in the case with a terminal illness or an ailing senior pet.
+- Anticipatory grief is a feeling of grief that occurs before an impending loss, as in the case of a terminal illness or an ailing senior pet.
 Pet owners often feel grief even though their pet is still alive.
-The grief can be more for the loss of the way things were, the life before the illness or the anticipatory thoughts of what it will be like without the pet.
+The grief can be more for the loss of the way things were, the life before the illness, or the anticipatory thoughts of what it will be like without the pet.
 Not everyone experiences anticipatory grief, but those who do can feel emotions similar to those as if the pet has already died.
-Loss, guilt, anger and anxiety are all normative bereavement emotions.
+Loss, guilt, anger, and anxiety are all normative bereavement emotions.
 Grieving before a loved one dies doesn’t necessarily mean that you won’t grieve when they pass away.
 Reactions vary.
 While some feel prepared for the death and have closure, others may start the grieving process all over again.

-- Traumatic injury or sudden loss of a pet due to unexpected events can result in intense feelings of guilt, anger, fear, sadness and powerlessness.
-Sudden bereavement often means that a person’s life feels ripped apart by the death.
+- Traumatic injury or sudden loss of a pet due to unexpected events can result in intense feelings of guilt, anger, fear, sadness, and powerlessness.
+Sudden bereavement often means that a person’s life feels ripped apart by death.
 Every sudden death is unique.
 Initially, for the first few days, one may be in shock.
-In later weeks, common thoughts and reactions can include regret, insomnia, nightmares, physical illness, intrusive thoughts and isolation.
+In later weeks, common thoughts and reactions can include regret, insomnia, nightmares, physical illness, intrusive thoughts, and isolation.
 The suddenly bereaved person might seek out places, or do things, that remind them of the pet who died.

-Eventually, through the normative grief process, one will accept the death, and move forward with their life yet still feel sad at times.
+Eventually, through the normative grief process, one will accept the death and move forward with their life yet still feel sad at times.
 If symptoms persist (traumatic or complicated grief), then consider reaching out to a trusted friend, family member, talking to a professional, or joining a support group.
 Again, it’s important to remember that for some, the loss of a pet can be as profound, and sometimes more profound, as the loss of a human.
 The grief associated with that loss is normal.
 It’s generally best to work through the grief over one’s deceased pet before getting a new pet.
 Quickly replacing a pet can complicate grief.
 Taking time to mourn is recommended.

 For more information or support in coping with pet illness or loss, please reference the provided list of resources.